-The University of Agder is Norway's newest university, but its roots span 170 years of history.
+The University of Agder is one of Norway's newest universities, but its roots span 170 years of history.
 To learn more about our history, you can watch the video and read through the timeline below.

 Kristiansand Museum founded

 The Teacher Training School established at Holt rectory

 The School moves to Kristiansand – becomes Kristiansand Teacher Training College (KLH)

 The nursing school starts in Arendal, later the College of Nursing